jpthiele/dealii-Wiki/Eclipse.md

 If you will want to use subversion or some other version control system for the project you are about to set up, you first need to install the Eclipse plugin that can handle this -- installing the plugin later will not convert the project into one that uses subversion, even if the directories in which it is located have previously been created by subversion.
 See below for how to install the subversion plugin.

 # Useful tricks
+Eclipse is a powerful piece of software offers a lot of customization option, but you have to know what you are looking for.
+Below we present a few suggestions that might make it more friendly.
 ## Changing heap size

 The settings file `eclipse.ini` is located right next to Eclipse executable.
 You might want to increase heap size by changing the following options: